george24601/notes/pm/user_stories.md

 variate tech-dev focused term into true user-story,i.e., user-value

-if dev does not have the tech knowledge, spend timeboxes spike time as a story to estimate

 if dev does not have the domain knowledge, talk to the user to figure out

-Put the spike in a different iteration

 Bug reports and user interface changes often are too small for a story => combine them to a bigger one